JPeterMugaas/efxc2/README.txt

 request ( https://github.com/mozilla/fxc2/pull/3 ) into my own enhnaced
 program (efxc2).

-This program works by using the d3dcompiler_47.dll available included in Windows using the API as desribed by:
+This program works by using the d3dcompiler_47.dll included in Windows using the API as desribed by:

 https://learn.microsoft.com/en-us/windows/win32/api/d3dcompiler/ .